 In the late 20th century, Gary Thomson showed the importance of controlling the environment of collections by stating that:

-“un mauvais restaurateur peut détruire un objet par mois.
-Un mauvais conservateur peut détruire une collection entière en un an “.
+"un mauvais restaurateur peut détruire un objet par mois.
+Un mauvais conservateur peut détruire une collection entière en un an ". ("A bad restorer can destroy an object within a month.
+A bad conservator can destroy an entire collection in a year").

 Gäel de Guichen will add something more to the matter of preserving the past, being the first to use the expression «Preventive Conservation».